RumeelHussainbnb/CoreDAODocs/docs/Dev-Guide/core-mainnet-wallet-config.md

 sidebar_position: 2
 ---

-# Connect to Core Testnet
+# Connect to Core Mainnet
 ---

 :::note
-This is a detailed guideline for connecting to Core Testnet using the Metamask wallet.
+This is a detailed guideline for connecting to Core Mainnet using the Metamask wallet.
 :::

 ## Software Prequisites